phetsims/phet-info/web-dev-intern-setup.md

 	2. Make sure the VM is in "Powered Off" state
 	3. Go to Settings > Network > Adapter 1
 	4. Make sure the checkbox for "Enable Network Adapter" is checked
-	5. Change "Attached to:" to "Bridged Adapter".
+	5. Change "Attached to:" to "NAT".
 This allows the VM to access the internet via the host.
 	6. Go to the Adapter 2 tab
 	7. Make sure the checkbox for "Enable Network Adapter" is checked
 	8. Change "Attached to:" to "Host-Only Network".
 This sets up a network internal to your host so that the VM IP address remains static.